stanley-gu/standardsCh/chapter.md

 ## Simulation

-### Road Runner

-RoadRunner (Bergmann and Sauro, 2006) and SBML ODE Solver (Machn et al., 2006).
-This process was largely possible through the use of the Systems Biology Workbench (SBW) (Bergmann and Sauro, 2006), a resource sharing framework that allows applications to share functionality with each other.
-Jarnac and Roadrunner are already included with an SBW installation.
-Emery Conrad enabled Ocill8 for use in the SBW framework.
-For the comparison we wrapped COPASI and SBML ODE Solver to be available for use within SBW. [@bergmann2008comparing]

-roadRunner: In an effort to create a fully SBML compliant simulator we next focused on creating roadRunner.
-Instead of interpreting model equations, roadRunner will  compile the model equations dynamically, which results in  much improved performance  when compared with traditional simulators.
-RoadRunner uses the integrator CVODE  and NLEQ (ZIB 2003) for steady state analysis.
-To further speed up the simulation, the model is separated into a system of independent and dependent variables.
-This separation process is described in detail in (Vallabhajosyula et al.  2006).
-Again, roadRunner has been written completely in C#.
-Provided that CVODE and NLEQ are available for a  given operating system, roadRunner will run on that operating system.
-Thus, all major operating systems are supported

-[@bergmann2006sbw]

-### COPASI

 Simulation and modeling is becoming one of the standard approaches to understand complex biochemical processes.
 Therefore, there is a growing need for software tools that allow access to diverse simulation and modeling methods as well as